 Don’t put the responsibility for watching your dog on someone else, particularly a child.

 This actually happened at a dog swim: a young boy (maybe 10 years old) was swimming in the pool with his little dog for at least two hours.
 The dog was tiny, maybe 3 pounds soaking wet.
 I watched the dog paddling and padding while the boy held him, and for a while, everything was fine.
 But eventually the boy made friends, and would let the dog paddle on his own for a while before holding him up again.
 Many bystanders were starting to get concerned, and one young man stopped and talked to the boy about making sure to keep the dog’s head up high and not letting him get too tired.
 He even picked up the dog and let him out of the pool and for a few minutes, the boy and the dog stayed on dry land.
 But less than 5 minutes later, they were both back in the pool, and the dog was clearly exhausted.
 The adult who was supposed to be watching the little boy and the dog was taking photos and typing on her phone, and oblivious to the dog’s fatigue.
 A few minutes later, I saw the little dog on his own, paddling toward the side of the pool, and going under.
 The boy was nearby, but he was playing and not watching the dog.
-I couldn’t take it anymore – I jumped in the pool (unfortunately I wasn’t dressed to get in the water) and got the dog and took him over to the adult, and spoke with her about the dog’s condition.
+I couldn’t take it anymore – I jumped in the pool (fully clothed, unfortunately) and got the dog and took him over to the adult, and spoke with her about the dog’s condition.
 The family left the pool immediately.
 The point is, watch your kids and your dogs and make sure they are safe at all times.

 Don’t overdo it.